Teacher education faculty honoredJanuary 23, 2015

-Five faculty members at Emporia State University received awards for their work at The Teachers College Faculty/Staff Spring Semester meeting.
+Seven faculty members at Emporia State University received awards for their work at The Teachers College Faculty/Staff Spring Semester meeting on January 16.

-Each year, recipients are nominated by their respective academic departments and selected by a university-wide committee.
-Each winner receives a plaque and a monetary award to be used by the recipient for professional development expenses.
+Recipients for these faculty recognition awards are nominated by their respective academic departments and selected by a university-wide committee.
+Winners receive a plaques and a monetary award to be used by the recipient for professional development expenses.

 Each year the Darrell E. Wood Service Award to an individual who has supported the mission of the college in a unique or outstanding manner.
 This year’s award went to Jean Morrow.
 Morrow retired in 2014 after serving nearly 30 years as a faculty member and, at for two years, served as the chair of two departments simultaneously.
 During her time at Emporia State, Morrow was the coordinator of the college’s first Professional Development School in Olathe and provided guidance as other PDS sites were developed with other school districts.

 For the third year, the Ervay Family Award for Applied Scholarship was given to a faculty member whose body of work resulted in an improved or new education program.
 This year’s award went to Matt Seimears, associate professor and chair of the elementary education/early childhood/special education department.
 The spark for his work is improving the quality of science content preparation for elementary education pre-service teachers.
 New standards required the use of hands-on training to prepare these majors to teach science in their elementary classrooms.